WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. none: an activity that someone does regularly fooor enjoyment rather than work; a hobby. 某人为了享受而不是工作而定期进行的活动；一个爱好。

+- patchwork

+  1. noun: needlework in which small pieces of cloth in different designs, colors, or textures are sewn together.

+     _"a quilt of patchwork"_

+     - the craft of sewing in which small pieces of cloth in different designs, colors, or textures are sewn together.

+       _"specialists in quilting and patchwork"_

+     - a thing composed of many different elements so as to appear variegated.

+       _"a patchwork of stone walls and green fields"_

 - patent

   1. noun: a government authority or licence conferring a right or title for a set period, especially the sole right to exclude others from making, using, or selling an invention.